XLNT/meirl/README.md

 This means it:

 + has "free" instantiation costs; onboarding users is "free",
-+ has guaranteed standard compliance via identity factories,
++ has guaranteed standard compliance via identity factories and proxy-of-proxy upgradability,
-+ universal upgradability via Aragon DAO governance,
++ universal upgradability via ZOS
-+ allows delegated and gasless using the Bouncer pattern,
++ delegated and gasless tx using the Bouncer pattern,
 + uses "verifiable claims" metaphor for SSI attestations, and
 + uses role-based access control for key management.